Newcomers To Canada

 Hussen claims that most people think that newcomers to Canada are a burden on Canadians and rely on financial services.
 But in reality, newcomers to Canada bring benefits of innovation and strengthen the economy.

-The government has been working on speeding up the process of applications to reunite families and for citizenship for a smoother and fast process.
+The government has been working on speeding up the process of applications to reunite families for Canadian citizenship for a smoother and fast process.

 The government of Canada has been calling to increase the number of newcomers to Canada drastically to a level of 450,000 a year.